 Kiddie pools – we have tried them all.
 I have finally come to the conclusion that the blow up ones are NOT the way to go.
 I can never get them fully cleaned out.
 And while I have had the best intentions of getting them put away after the summer is over I have already trashed 3 of them in my 6+ years of mommyhood.

-But a hard plastic ones keep their shape, so I can scrub it out and make sure it is clear of harmful bacteria.
+But the hard plastic ones keep their shape, so I can scrub it out and make sure it is clear of harmful bacteria.
 You can also add a few drops of anti-bacterial essential oils to the pool to help keep the water a little longer.
 Tea Tree, Lavender, Oregano, Geranium and Lemon all have anti-bacterial properties.

 Use a patio umbrella or the shade of your house to keep it nice and cool – and the kids free from sunburns.
 Try to avoid placing the pool under a tree, this way you should cut down on having to clear out leaves.
 Do get a net for a fish tank to clean out any bugs or plant life – the kids have a great time doing this!